chrnnk/linux/home-assistant/rsync-backups-to-nfs-server.md

 Replace ```SHARENAME``` and ```SUBFOLDER``` with your share and subfolder names you created for this backup.

-My SHARENAME is "backups" and for SUBFOLDER I use the name of the Home Assistant server.
+My SHARENAME is "backups" and for SUBFOLDER I use the name of the Home Assistant server "home-assistant-main".

 Once you have this ready, run the command.
 Mine looks like this:
 ```rsync -azvh /backup/ root@192.168.1.5:/mnt/user/backups/home-assistant-main```